Nutrition Services Director

 Nutrition Services is committed to provide healthy school meals and snacks to the students of Omaha Public Schools every day.
 Farm to School is a program that connects schools (K-12) and farmers who produce local foods.
 The objectives are to serve healthy meals, improve student nutrition, provide agriculture, health and nutrition education opportunities; and support the local and regional economy.

-(Elementary) or Spicy (Secondary) Chicken Drummies - Smart Chicken, Tecumseh, NE
+Ranch Drummies (Elementary) or Oven Baked Fiery Chicken (Secondary) - Smart Chicken, Tecumseh, NE

 Establishing relationships is key to a successful Farm to School Program.
 Partnering with local producers and distributors, we continuously expand our local offerings during lunch.
 Additionally, Nutrition Services is a stakeholder with School Food FOCUS, a national collaborative that leverages the knowledge and procurement power of large school districts to make school meals nationwide more healthful, regionally sourced, and sustainably produced.